College Compliances and Consumer Information

 Student conduct is expected to be consistent with the learning environment and is subject to standards set by the College.
 The Student Code of Conduct is designed for the promotion and protection of such an environment at the College and to balance the rights and needs of the individual with the responsibility of the individual to the College community.
 Copies of the Student Code of Conduct Policies and Procedures are available on the College’s web site at https://www.coconino.edu/resources/files/pdfs/presidents-office/policies-and-procedures/503-01.pdf.

 Complaints and grievances by students and other constituents are addressed through various college policies and procedures and administrative offices.
 The College keeps a record of formal complaints.
-Student grievance procedures are included in the Student Code of Conduct, available from the Director of Student Support Services or on the web.
-The privacy of the parties involved is protected.
-Administrator contact information is below.
+Student grievance procedures are included in the Student Code of Conduct, available from the Dean of Student Affairs or on the web.
+If students have complaints, they must attempt to resolve them with CCC by utilizing procedures 303-06 and 503-05.
+Contact information for Administrators at CCC is below:

 Provost: Dr. Nate Southerland: 928.226-4224